utahstate/vehservoir/docs/DESIGN.md

 * Vehicles have their own slots during which they can be reserved.
 No reservations for that can be made unless they are within those periods.
 (Consider making a new vehicle_reservation_periods table with a one-to-many relationship)
 * Some vehicles can only be reserved by certain users.
-* Many to many relationship between vehicles and reservations - allowing for reservations to be composed of multiple vehicles at a time.
+* Many to many relationship between vehicles and reservations - allowing for reservations to be related to multiple vehicles at a time.